INGROWN HAIR BOIL 101

 • Oral antibiotics may be needed to treat the staph infection, keep it from spreading and eliminating it all together.
 A staph infection left untreated can cause further complications and spread to other parts of your body.

-Practicing good hygiene and a good skincare routine for men can help maintain a clear complexion reducing the risks associated with an ingrown hair boil. urth has curated skin care kits for men to simplify men's skincare routine.
-These plant powered men’s skin care products are formulated with chamomile, green tea, ginseng and pure essential oils to cleanse, brighten, nourish skin and protect against signs of aging.
+Practicing good hygiene and having a good skincare routine for men can help maintain a clear complexion reducing the risks associated with an ingrown hair boil. urth has curated skin care kits for men to simplify men's skincare.
+These plant powered men’s skincare products are formulated with chamomile, green tea, ginseng and pure essential oils to cleanse, brighten, nourish and protect against signs of aging.
 Improved and better skin after every use.
 Perfect for all skin types - including men with sensitive, dry, combo, and oily skin.

 References: John Hopkins Medicine “Folliculitis, Boils and Carbuncleshttps://www.hopkinsmedicine.org/health/conditions-and-diseases/folliculitis-boils-and-carbuncles